 Arrival and Check-In

 Upon arrival at the clinic, you will begin the day by checking in and undergoing a series of pre-operative assessments.
 You will need to complete general paperwork and provide personal identification and insurance information.
 A basic medical assessment will be conducted to ensure you are ready for surgery.
 You may be asked to change into a surgical gown and remove any jewelry or personal items.
-These measures ensure your safety and comfort during the procedure.
+These measures ensure your comfort during the procedure.

 Anesthesia and Incision